 The web content industry has treated keywords as the cornerstone of optimization for nearly two decades.
 While keywords are still important in today’s search optimization, they’re no longer the priority when it comes to ranking on the search results.

-Hummingbird Changes How Search Queries are Answered
+Hummingbird Changes How Search Queries Are Answered

-Google has been slowly altering the way it looks at search for a while, but never went public about it until the Hummingbird announcement.
-Over the past few years as Internet search has gained more and more ground as a preferred way to find information, the search analysts have noticed that people are now searching more in phrases rather than just pure keywords.
+Google has been slowly altering the way it looks at searches for a while, but never went public about it until the Hummingbird announcement.
+Over the past few years as Internet search has gained more and more ground as a preferred way to find information, search analysts have noticed that people are now searching more in phrases rather than just pure keywords.

 Our SEO team was ahead of the game in preparing content for the Hummingbird changes.
 Months ago we implemented less of a focus on specific, repetitive keywords and a stronger focus on synonyms.
 While we’ve always paid attention to our page titles, meta descriptions, and headers, we continue to ensure our content is fully compliant with the latest optimization practices.